open-frames/standard/README.md

 There are three possible values:
 - `true` : client application must send a `POST` request with a payload containing `trustedData` that corresponds to the `clientProtocol` of the request
 - `false` : client application is not required to contain `trustedData` or `clientProtocol` in `POST` request payload
-- `optional` : client application should send `POST` request with a payload contained `trustedData` is user is logged into a session of a `clientProtocol`
+- `optional` : client application should send `POST` request with a payload contained `trustedData` if user is logged into a session of a `clientProtocol`

 When a Frame appears in an application feed, the application should decide to render the frame based on the following criteria:
 - If `of:authenticated` is `false` or `optional`, Frame can be displayed if the application supports the minimum `of:version` of the Frame
-- If `of:authenticated` is `true`, Frame can be displayed if application supports one of the minimum `of:accepts:$client_protocol` versions of the Frame and the application has a user logged into a session of `$client_protocol`
+- If `of:authenticated` is `true`, Frame can be displayed if application supports one of the minimum `of:accepts:$client_protocol` versions and the application has a user logged into a session of `$client_protocol`

 ## `POST` Payloads